 Startups are becoming very popular in India.
-In order to develop Indian economy and attract talented entrepreneurs, the Government of India, under the leadership of PM Narendra Modi, has started and promoted Startup India initiative to recognise and promote startups.
+In order to develop Indian economy and attract talented entrepreneurs, the Government of India, under the leadership of PM Narendra Modi, has started and promoted Startup India initiative to recognize and promote startups.

 Then the business must be registered as a startup.
 The entire process is simple and online.
-All you need to do, is log on to the Startup India website and fill up the form with details of your business and upload certain documents.
+All you need to do is log on to the Startup India website and fill up the form with details of your business and upload certain documents.

 a) A letter of recommendation/support

 A letter of recommendation must be submitted along with the registration form.
 Any of the following will be valid-

 (i) A recommendation (regarding innovative nature of business) from an Incubator established in a post-graduate college in India , in a format specified by the Department of Industrial Policy and Promotion (DIPP); OR